 Life seems to come with a need to determine causation, a focus, and thus a distinction from things we call nature.
-We are born with an internal sequence that is our reference-frames, aka the setpoints of our system (like the temperatures we desire in our crib or the amount of darkness when we want to sleep).
+We are born with an internal sequence that is our reference-frame, aka the set points of our system (like the temperatures we desire in our crib or the amount of darkness when we want to sleep).
 Through the sensory input of our body we can detect the external environment and process this in our brain.
-As follows, we will change behavior or change our minds to get us closer to the desired setpoint (homeostasis).
+As follows, we will change behavior or change our minds to get us closer to the desired set point (homeostasis).
 Sometimes we can do this directly by wearing more clothes when we feel cold, sometimes we need or mom and just start to cry, and sometimes we try to change our mind to think differently about cold (what I tried to do).
 The ability to choose between these options is maybe what makes us conscious, this requires a focus and a mindset.
 Do we adapt to the sequences in our environment, or do we try to strengthen our own sequence to acquire full control across our environment?
-Do we search for an environment where we can do this?
+Do we search for an environment where we can control?
 Or do we find a balance somewhere between adaptation and robustness where we can thrive?
 But somewhere, deep within us, there is something that is trying to find the right environment for ourselves.
-Something that makes us want to live, an inner sequence, a setpoint, that makes us, us.
+Something that makes us want to live, an inner sequence, a set point, that makes us, us.

 Some things for further thinking:

 – How does our “inner sequence” emerge?
 What is the causation in this?

 – The relation between sensory input and consciousness

 – How do we handle delay in feedback?